 Vacuum cleaners are a necessity, whether you’ve got carpeted floors or laminate, you won’t be able to go long without the need to vacuum the house.
 Not everyone has a huge budget for household appliances and there are so many brands these days, with new ones popping up all the time, but which vacuum cleaners under £100 are the best?

-Here are some of the best vacuum cleaners available in the UK for less than £100 in 2018.
+Here are some of the best vacuum cleaners available in the UK for less than £100.

 1. Numatic JVP180A1 James Vacuum Cleaner

 The Numatic JVP180A1 James vacuum cleaner is one of the iconic Henry Hoover family members, in a bright yellow colour with a yellow lid hat emblazoned with his name!
 As with the other Numatic family members, the 10 m cable is stored neatly away in the top section and with 8 litres worth of space in the vacuum drum, you can do the whole house before you even need to empty the bag!